This blog may contain affiliate links. Read our disclosure policy for more info.

 2. Walking food tour through the Historic Center

-• Duration: 5 hours
+- Duration: 5 hours

-• Time: 12 pm
+- Time: 12 pm

-• Highlights: local Aztec market, traditional cantina, street food stall, local restaurant, tasting lots of different dishes and drinks, exploring the city on foot, small group tour
+- Highlights: local Aztec market, traditional cantina, street food stall, local restaurant, tasting lots of different dishes and drinks, exploring the city on foot, small group tour

-• Inclusions: English-speaking guide, food tastings, alcoholic drinks
+- Inclusions: English-speaking guide, food tastings, alcoholic drinks

-• Rating: 4.9 stars (check 900+ reviews here)
+- Rating: 4.9 stars (check 900+ reviews here)

-• Free cancellation: yes
+- Free cancellation: yes

 This was hands-down the BEST food tour that we did in Mexico – no contest!
 It was so much fun that I’m honestly jealous of anyone who gets to experience it for the first time.
-So if you’re a foodie, or fancy a fun night in Mexico City’s historic center, you cannot miss this half-day culinary adventure.
+So if you’re a foodie or fancy a fun night in Mexico City’s historic center, you cannot miss this half-day culinary adventure.
 It’s epic!

-The first stop was the Mercado de San Juan, which we had a blast exploring with our guide, Joss.
+The first stop was the Mercado de San Juan, where we had a blast exploring with our guide, Joss.
 We ate exotic fruits and delicious seafood tostadas, and Joss even encouraged us to try grasshoppers, which were a lot tastier than we expected them to be!

 Next up, we sampled tacos at a street stall and then visited a classic cantina, where we sipped mezcalitas and ate yummy empanadas.
 There was so much variety on this tour, and the samples we got were super generous – more like light meals, to be honest.
 So if we can give you one piece of advice, it would be to make sure you arrive hungry.

-As well as all of the food, we loved exploring the historic city center on foot, and admiring all of the beautiful architecture.
+As well as all of the food, we loved exploring the historic city center on foot and admiring all of the beautiful architecture.
 The tour finished on a sweet note, with buñuelos and Mexican sweets for dessert.
 We were stuffed by this point, but they were so good that we couldn’t resist.

 This tour was the best thing that we did in Mexico City.
 So if you’re looking for a great tour, be sure to book this one before it sells out.